walkenho/walkenho.github.io/_posts/2019-04-16-introduction-to-bash.md

 ```

 ### Advanced Moving Around
-You can use pushd/popd to add/delete directories from/to a stack.
-Once added to the stack, you can jump between the directories.
-Note that when building up the stack, you need to add the final directory twice, since the final position will always get overwritten (it sounds more complicated than it is, just try it out and you will see what I mean).
+You can use pushd/popd to add/delete directories from/to the stack.
+Once added to the stack, you can jump between the directories in the stack.
+Note that when building your stack, you need to add the final directory twice, since the final position will always get overwritten (it sounds more complicated than it is, just try it out and you will see what I mean).
 ```
 # add mydirectory to stack
 pushd mydirectory

-# delete upmost repository from stack
-popd

 # show directories in stack
 dirs -v

+# delete top repository from stack
+popd

 # change to directory numbered n (eg 2) in the stack
 cd ~2